 Autosubmit is a Python-based workflow manager to create, manage and monitor complex tasks involving different substeps, such as scientific computational experiments.
 These workflows may involve multiple computing systems for their completion, from HPCs to post-processing clusters or workstations.
 Autosubmit can orchestrate all the tasks integrating the workflow by managing their dependencies, interfacing with all the platforms involved, and handling eventual errors.

-Due to its robustness, it can handle different eventualities, such as networking or I/O errors.
-Finally, the monitoring capabilities extend beyond the desktop application through a REST API that allows communication with workflow monitoring tools such as the Autosubmit web GUI.
+Due to its robustness it can handle different eventualities such as networking connectivity issues or I/O errors.
+The monitoring capabilities extend beyond the command-line application through a REST API that allows communication with workflow monitoring tools such as the Autosubmit web GUI.

 It has contributed to various European research projects and runs different operational systems.
-During the following years, it will support some of the Earth Digital Twins as the Digital Twin Ocean.
+It will support the Earth Digital Twins as the Digital Twin Ocean over the next years.

-Concretely, it is currently used at Barcelona Supercomputing Centre (BSC) to run models (EC-Earth, MONARCH, NEMO, CALIOPE, HERMES…), operational toolchains (S2S4E), data-download workflows (ECMWF MARS), and many other.
-Autosubmit has run these workflows in different supercomputers in BSC, ECMWF, IC3, CESGA, EPCC, PDC, and OLCF.
+It is currently used at the Barcelona Supercomputing Centre (BSC) to run models (EC-Earth, MONARCH, NEMO, CALIOPE, HERMES, and others), operational toolchains (S2S4E), data-download workflows (ECMWF MARS), and for many other use cases.
+Autosubmit has been used to run workflows in different supercomputers at BSC, ECMWF, IC3, CESGA, EPCC, PDC, and OLCF.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 Hashes for autosubmit-4.0.101-py3-none-any.whl